MODERN SLAVERY ACT POLICY STATEMENT FOR FINANCIAL YEAR ENDED 31 DECEMBER 2024

 Within the UK, local procurement is carried out as defined at Group level.
 All decisions on whether to work with a UK based supplier are preceded by an appraisal of the suppliers with respect to their performance on factors like the environment, working conditions, and the protection of human rights.
 Local suppliers are made aware of Wacker Neuson UK's Modern Slavery Statement and of the Group Supplier Code of Conduct.
 Suppliers are audited as an ongoing process to identify those organisations which are required to produce their own modern slavery statement and copies of these are obtained where appropriate.
 For suppliers that fall below the threshold requiring a modern slavery statement, they are issued with a declaration to confirm their commitment to combat modern slavery within their own business and supply chains.

-In 2022, Wacker Neuson UK neither received complaints about violations of human rights or suspected violations of human rights in the organisation nor such complaints about suppliers with existing business relationships.
+In 2024, Wacker Neuson UK neither received complaints about violations of human rights or suspected violations of human rights in the organisation nor such complaints about suppliers with existing business relationships.

 Training

-The HR Officer in the UK and members of the spare parts procurement team have attended a series of online briefings and workshops provided by the Supply Chain Sustainability School focussing specifically on modern slavery within the construction industry.
-A briefing document has been issued to all staff to raise awareness and ensure a better understanding of the issue.
+A briefing document has been issued to all staff within the UK to raise awareness and ensure a better understanding of the issue.
 This includes information on the appropriate action to take if they encounter anything that raises concerns.

-Stafford, on 31 May 2023
+Stafford, on 7 May 2025

 __________________